 9. Practice relaxation before bedtime

-Do’s and don’ts:
+Do’s and Don’ts:

 - Stretch more to help reverse any overnight tightness that develops

-There are some very useful tips for morning back pain.
-By relaxing before bed, your chances of a full and restful sleep are better.
+There are some very useful tips for morning pain.
+By relaxing before bed, your chances of a full and restful night are better.

 10. And of course, exercise & stretching, but this way instead

-The above 9 suggestions are merely part of the solution.
-The Low Back Pain Program Site is designed to help those with chronic lower back pain build a greater awareness of many of the strategies required to help overcome their pain.
+This site is here to help those with pain build a greater awareness of many of the strategies required to help overcome their struggle.

 The Deep Squat Rest

-The Deep Squat Rest is one of the best methods to test if your muscles and joints are worsening your pain when trying to sleep.
-It will test the degree to which your tightness and stiffness affect your hip and back flexibility.
+The Deep Squat Rest is one of the best methods to test if your muscles and joints are worsening your pain when trying to lie down or go to bed.
+It will test the degree to which your tightness and stiffness affect your hip and flexibility.
 If you are too tight to complete this movement then you will have issues with adequate sleep.